Welcome to the Ansible Installation Guide!

 $ sudo make -C /usr/ports/sysutils/ansible install

-The preferred way to install ansible on a Mac is via pip.
+The preferred way to install Ansible on a Mac is via

-The instructions can be found in Latest Releases Via Pip section.
+The instructions can be found in Latest Releases via Pip section.
+If you are running macOS version 10.12 or older, then you should upgrade to the latest

 Ansible is available for Solaris as SysV package from OpenCSW.